omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. tip::

-   The Python documentation uses 3 spaces for indentation in reST documents (mainly due to Directives, described later in his book).
+   The Python documentation uses 3 spaces for indentation in |RST| documents (mainly due to Directives, described later in his book).

 Field Lists